Identity Theft Defense Lawyer

 - Fines and up to 30 years of imprisonment in cases involving the use of false identification documents to facilitate acts of domestic or international terrorism.

 It is important to note that identity theft cases frequently involve other crimes (such as computer fraud or credit card fraud) as well.
 If this applies to you, you may be facing numerous charges that could add up to life-changing prison time and insurmountable fines.
 As a result, if you are under investigation or have been arrested for identity theft, it is important to speak with a identity theft defense lawyer as soon as possible.
 There are steps that can be taken to minimize the consequences of an arrest, but the longer you wait, the more difficult it can become to build the strongest possible defense.

 Contact Oberheiden, P.C.
 Today

-The attorneys at Oberheiden, P.C. are available to aggressively fight identity theft charges throughout the country.
-To get started with a free, confidential case evaluation, call our law offices at (888) 727-5154 or contact us online today.
+The identity theft defense attorneys at Oberheiden, P.C. are available to aggressively fight identity theft charges throughout the country.
+To get started with a free, confidential case evaluation, call our identity theft defense attorney law offices at 866-603-4540 or contact us online today.